 The delegates for regional economic relations represent the SNB in the various regions of Switzerland.
-Their task is twofold: On the one hand, they conduct regular one-to-one talks with company management to gather information on the course of business, thereby providing the SNB with an up-to-date impression of current economic conditions and the business outlook from the vantage point of companies.
+Their task is twofold: On the one hand, they conduct personal interviews with company leaders to gather information on the course of business.
+This provides the SNB with an up-to-date impression of current economic conditions and the business outlook from the vantage point of companies.
 This information flows into regular economic analyses for the attention of the Governing Board.
 On the other hand, the delegates also function as ambassadors of the SNB, explaining - and thus cultivating an understanding of - its monetary policy to industry, local authorities and the general public.
 They give presentations on monetary policy, for example at schools, universities, universities of applied sciences and associations.
 The delegates are supported in their tasks by the Regional Economic Councils.

 Why does the SNB conduct talks with companies?

 The SNB needs to maintain contacts with businesses in Switzerland.
 Its company talks are one-to-one discussions between the delegates and company management.
 In this way, the SNB collects information - from a specific monetary policy perspective - on the course of business and the outlook of the companies and industries concerned, and also informs participants - via the delegates - of its monetary policy.
 The talks are primarily conducted to sample the general mood of companies.
 Where necessary, the SNB can also use this avenue to explore specific topics by means of special surveys, e.g. 'Exchange rate survey: Effects of Swiss franc appreciation and company reactions' (Special reports).

 How many company talks are conducted per year?

 Each year, the eight delegates hold four rounds of interviews with company representatives comprising a total of approximately 1,000 discussions.
 Per quarter and region, each delegate visits around 30 companies over a seven-week period.